kamercer/S1/README.md

 to-do:
-  can remove client javascript that handles lack of a trailing slash, problem has been fixed secure mongo database later add config file for things such as facebook app id
+  can remove client javascript that handles lack of a trailing slash, problem has been fixed secure mongo database add config file for things such as facebook app id and google app id